steelcityamir/sts-proxy/README.md

 - Minimum: 900 seconds (15 minutes)
 - Maximum: 43200 seconds (12 hours)

+> [!TIP]
-The session duration should be long enough to perform the necessary tasks but short enough to maintain security.
+> The session duration should be long enough to perform the necessary tasks but short enough to maintain security.

 ### Vendor Username